A proposal is a written offer to solve a technical problem

 here and there in an informational abstract often help

-applied to a very short informational abstract in which
+to a very short informational abstract in which only the

-only the most important facts or ideas are presented,
+most important facts or ideas are presented, and the term

-and the term “abstract” is reversed for a longer, more
+“abstract” is reversed for a longer, more detailed statement.

-you have fundamentally two sets of conflicting variables
+two sets of conflicting variables to balance; brevity

 SUGGESTIONS